 The South Carolina Tuition Grants Program: The South Carolina Tuition Grants Commission makes grants on the basis of academic merit and financial need.
 The number of awards and amount depends on the annual appropriation by the South Carolina General Assembly.
 SC Tuition Grants are available to full-time students who are accepted and registered at an accepted independent institution of higher learning in South Carolina.
 Students may apply as early as October 1 for the following aid year.
 Applicants must (1) have been a South Carolina resident for one year, (2) be in the upper three-fourths of their high school class or score at least 900 on the SAT or 19 on the ACT, (3) earn a 2.7 on the Uniform Grading Scale, and (4) demonstrate financial need.
 If applicants are 22 years of age or older, the only criteria are state residency and need.
-Also, returning students must have earned at least 24 hours of credit the prior year in order to be eligible the second year.
+Returning students must continue to meet Satisfactory Academic Progress as defined below.
 Students must be registered for twelve or more hours each semester to receive the SC Tuition Grant.